George Gliddon: Biblical theory and polygenesis

 From his studies of ancient Egyptian monuments and hieroglyphics, Gliddon developed his theory that early ancient Egyptians had been white, and that even in the ancient world there had been distinctly different races.
 He posited that Whites and Negroes had never changed their racial appearance and features.
 He believed that neither environment or climate could change a race into another.
 He rejected Monogenesis, and claimed that the Bible supported Polygenesis.
 Gliddon believed the differences of the races had been impressed upon them by the Creator himself since the beginning.

-Gliddon entered the burgeoning fields of anthropology and ethnology before there was sufficient research to make solid conclusions.

 Upon further research, Morton and Gliddon's opinions about Biblical genealogical theory changed, doing away with Hamitic, Japhetic, and Semitic terms to categorize racial and linguistic groups.

 Craniology and cephalic index

 Gliddon and Morton relied on craniology, evaluating facial angle and volume, to identify racial and linquistic groups.
 Other race scientists used the cephalic index, which resulted in more groups and greater commonality of skull shapes within those groups.
 Other elements, often hard to discern, were the gender, age, and whether they had sufficient food to avoid starvation to perform a meaningful study.